dondish/Senpai/README.md

 >KappaHD shows a Kappa in HD,

->FWF show 1 from 4 random FunWithFlags Picture from The big bang theory :),

->Cat shows a random cat image sweet :3,
+>Cat shows a random cat image ,

 >fgt show a huge faggot font (thats a copy&paste shit example :3)